Can I bring my phone to North Korea? The short answer to this is that yes you can. Although not if it is a satellite phone.

 Table of Contents

-- Can I take pictures with my phone in North Korea?
+- Can I bring my phone to North Korea and take pictures?

 - Regulations on taking photos in North Korea